yuki-kimoto/gitprep/README.md

     ./setup_module

+If this fail and extlib directory already exists, try to remove "extlib" and run "./setup_module" again.

+    rm -rf extlib
+    ./setup_module

 Check if module setup success .
 Run the following command.

     prove t

 If "syntax OK" is displayed, setup is sucseed.

 Setup database.

     ./setup_database

-If you used Gitprep version 1 and upgrage it to version 2, you need upgrade database by the following command.
+If you used Gitprep version 1 and upgrage it to version 2, you need upgrade database by the following command

     # Backup gitprep directory for safety
     cd ..